lindsaygross/AIAudit/README.md

 - The AIReg-Bench dataset and benchmark developed by Cambridge Machine Learning Systems Lab
 - Open-source ML and cloud infrastructure tools
 - EU AI Act regulatory framework research

+**Development Tools:**
+- This project was developed with assistance from Claude (Anthropic's AI assistant) for code implementation, debugging, and documentation

 **Disclaimer**: This is an educational project.
 It is not affiliated with, endorsed by, or representative of any official regulatory body.